 Project Management Tools

-A strong project-management plan is of utmost importance for collaboration of several people working on a project.
+A strong project-management plan is of utmost importance for the collaboration of several people working on a project.
 It further serves the purpose for relatively complex solo projects.

-Basecamp, a daughter program to 37signals is the leading and favourite option for most designers.
+Basecamp, a daughter program to 37signals is the leading and favorite option for most designers.
 For anyone struggling with a tight budget, there is a basic package at the price of 20$ per month (features 10 projects and 3GB of space).